 Here comes the tricky part.
 To support their argument, defense counsel attached orders from Baltimore County Judge John F. Fader, and Prince George’s County Judges Thomas Smith and Leo E. Green, that purportedly issue similar orders in other malpractice cases to the one that defendant seeks here.
 I say “purportedly” because who knows what the facts of those cases are?
 That is why precedent is not made from reading orders, but reading the entire opinion so we can understand why the court ruled as they did and what facts were germane to the ruling.

 But there is an even bigger problem with this practice than the lack of context provided.
 These defense lawyers defend a lot of medical malpractice lawsuits.
 They pull this stunt all of the time.
 Yet they only have three orders?
 In our case, we filed a response and the court denied Baltimore Washington Medical Center’s motion.
 So what are they going to do next time they file this motion?
-Will there be a “but cf” with the order in this case denying their motion?
+Will there be a “but cf” with the orders denying their motion?
+Are they going to tell the court their won-loss record in these motions?
 I’m guessing no.

 This clever artifice is going to work in a lot of malpractice cases because there is something compelling about seeing these orders granted by other trial judges, particularly if it is the first time the trial judge has confronted the issues.
 If you are not sure what way to go, wouldn’t you defer – even subconsciously – to the choice made by other judges, particularly if you respected the judges who issued the orders?
 I think a lot of judges would.
 Thankfully, the trial judge in our case saw this for exactly what it is.